jimmywarting/stream-consumers/README.md

 #### `streamConsumers.buffer(stream)`

 * NodeJS only feature.
 Best avoided for better cross comparability with Deno And Browsers.
-Use arrayBuffer() instead.
+Use `arrayBuffer(stream).then(Buffer.from)` instead if you realy want a Buffer instead.
 * `stream` {ReadableStream|stream.Readable|AsyncIterator}
 * Returns: {Promise} Fulfills with a {Buffer} containing the full contents of the stream.